 - ¼ Teaspoon dry mustard

 - Cover bottom of buttered 9"x13" glass baking dish with half of the bread cubes.

 - Layer broccoli, ham and cheese over bread.

 - Top with remaining bread cubes.

-- Combine eggs, milk, salt, seasonings and pour over casserole.
+- In a medium mixing bowl, combine the eggs, milk, onion, salt, nutmeg, and mustard and pour over casserole.

 - Cover and refrigerate several hours or overnight.